Code-Institute-Submissions/CookBook-29/README.md

 * To have an appealing web application where recipes can be shared between users.
 * To have a great functionality so the user feels like this web application helps them in their day-to-day life.
 * To make the web application where people can share experience about their recipes.

+### **User Requirements and Expectations**

+#### Requirements

+* Easy to navigate by using the few buttons.
+* Appealing dashboard with a functional overview.
+* Easy way to add a recipe to the dashboard.
+* Ability to edit and delete existing recipes.
+* Ability to let a review.